On an epidemic model on finite graphs: Abstract

 \section{Abstract}

 We study a system of random walks, known as the frog model, starting from a profile of independent Poisson($\lambda$) particles per site, with one additional active particle planted at some vertex $\mathbf{o}$ of a finite connected simple graph $G=(V,E)$.
 Initially, only the particles occupying $\mathbf{o}$ are active.
 Active particles perform $t \in \N \cup \{\infty \}$ steps of the walk they picked before vanishing and activate all inactive particles they hit.
 This system is often taken as a model for the spread of an epidemic over a population.
 Let $\mathcal{R}_t$ be the set of vertices which are visited by the process, when active particles vanish after $t$ steps.
-We study the susceptibility of the process on the underlying graph, defined as the random quantity $\SS(G):=\inf \{t:\mathcal{R}_t=V \}$ (essentially, the shortest particles' lifetime required for the entire population to get infected).
+We study the susceptibility of the process on the underlying graph, defined as the random quantity $\SS(G):=\inf \{t:\mathcal{R}_t=V \}$ (essentially, the shortest particles' lifespan required for the entire population to get infected).
 We consider the cases that the underlying graph is either a regular expander or a $d$-dimensional torus of side length $n$ (for all $d \ge 1$) $\mathbb{T}_d(n)$ and determine the asymptotic behavior of $\SS $ up to a constant factor.
-In fact, throughout we allow the particle density $\la$ to depend on $n$ and for $d \ge 2$ we determine the asymptotic behavior of $\s(\mathbb{T}_d(n))$ up to smaller order terms for a wide range of $\la=\la_n$. \ where $t_{\la}(G):=\min \{s:2s/\nu_s \ge \la^{-1} \log |V| \} $ and $\nu_t:=\min_v \sum_{i=0}^{t}P^i(v,v)$. \end{con} \begin{con}[Re-iterated from \cite{hermonfrog}] Let $G_n=(V_n,E_n)$ be a sequence of finite connected vertex-transitive graphs of diverging sizes, $\la_n \gg \sfrac{1}{|V_n|} $\math $ and $m_n \to \infty$.
-Then \end{con}
+In fact, throughout we allow the particle density $\la$ to depend on $n$ and for $d \ge 2$ we determine the asymptotic behavior of $\s(\mathbb{T}_d(n))$ up to smaller order terms for a wide range of $\la=\la_n$. \

+When $G$ is vertex-transitive, the two quantities written in each row are equal to one another.
+Let